ScienceOwl13/Password-Breaker/readme.md

 Keeps track of amount of guesses and time from when it started to when it ends in seconds.

 # passwordHack.py
+This is definately the most complicated "password breaker" script.

+## How it works

 # randomNumber.py